ANCPLabOldenburg/bids_manager_documentation/book/converter.md

 * `FamilyName` & `PatientID`: They are often identical.
 If the experimenter forgot to add or change the IDs between recordings, BIDS-Manager will be able to identify the different subjects.
 You can edit it manually or click on `Generate unique IDs` to assign unique identifiers per `FamilyName`.
 * `BIDS Name`: Subject label in the BIDS conversion.
 Ensure it is consistent after any changes in `FamilyName` or `PatientID`.
 Also editable.
 * `session`: Shows the sessions detected in your dataset.
 If auto-detection fails, edit the values manually.
-* `sequence` & `Proposed BIDS name`: The different sequences are classified and given a BIDS name thanks to the `Sequence dictionary` (see next section).
+* `sequence` & `Proposed BIDS name`: The different sequences are classified and given a BIDS name thanks to the `Suffix dictionary` (see next section).

 ```{admonition} Conversion tips
 :class: tip